Stochastic trust-region and direct-search methods: A weak tail bound condition and reduced sample sizing: A simple direct-search method for stochastic non-smooth functions

 {\linespread{1.3}

-} In order for the method to convergence to Clarke stationary points, the sequence $\{g_k\}$ must be dense in the unit sphere on certain subsequences (see Theorem \ref{t:cs}).
-We remark that a dense sequence on the unit sphere can be generated using a suitable pseudorandom sequence (see, e.g., \cite{halton1960efficiency, liuzzi2019trust}).
+} In order for the method to convergence to Clarke stationary points, certain subsequences of $\{g_k\}$ must be dense in the unit sphere as described in Theorem \ref{t:cs}.
+As a remark, a dense sequence in the unit sphere can be generated using a suitable quasirandom sequence \cite{halton1960efficiency, liuzzi2019trust}.